 Thonga Beach Lodge is a small lodge on the Maputuland coast in northern KwaZulu-Natal, not far from South Africa’s border with Mozambique.
-The lodge is set into coastal forest on a series of dunes with expansive views of the beach below, and is just 25 minutes drive from Lake Sibaya (the largest freshwater lake in Southern Africa), a significant part of the iSimangaliso Wetland Park, which is now a World Heritage Site.
+The lodge is set into coastal forest on a series of dunes with expansive views of the beach below, and is close to Lake Sibaya, South Africa’s largest freshwater lake, part of the iSimangaliso Wetland World Heritage Site.

 Accommodation & Facilities

 Thonga Beach Lodge has 12 thatched rooms set within an ancient milkwood forest, and built on stilts to minimise their impact on the location.
-Each room has an ensuite bathroom with a bath, a shower and a flush loo, as well as air conditioning, a mini bar and an outside deck.
+The rooms have en-suite bathrooms with a bath, a shower and a flush loo, air conditioning, a mini bar and an outside deck.
 Some rooms have ocean views and others look over the dunes.
 The lodge has a large dining room, but most meals are eaten outside.
 There is also a lounge and bar, a pool, dive centre and library.

 Wildlife & Activities